data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

       the user rclone is running as does not own the file uploaded, such as when copying to a CIFS mount owned by another user.
 If this option is enabled, rclone will no longer update the modtime after copying a file.

+   --local-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: